BlackHolePerturbationToolkit/FastEMRIWaveforms/docs/html/_sources/README.rst.txt

 3) If using GPUs, use pip to `install cupy <https://docs-cupy.chainer.org/en/stable/install.html>`__.
-If you have cuda version 9.2, for example:
+If you have cuda version 12.1, for example:

 ::

-   pip install cupy-cuda92
+   pip install cupy-cuda12x

 4) Run install.

 ::

+   python scripts/prebuild.py
    python setup.py install

 When installing lapack and gsl, the setup file will default to assuming